seosgithub/flok/docs/project.md

   5. The service configuration in `./config/services.rb` is read and run through `services_compiler` and files from `./products/$PLATFORM/services/combined_services.rb`.
 The output of this file is moved to `./products/$PLATFORM/glob/services.js`
   6. `./products/$PLATFORM/application.js` is moved to `./products/$PLATFORM/glob/application.js`
-  7. The local project `./products/$PLATFORM/glob/application.js` and `./products/$PLATFORM/glob/user_compiler.js` and `./products/$PLATFORM/glob/services.js` and `./products/$PLATFORM/glob/scripts.js`  are merged into `./products/$PLATFORM/glob/application_user.js.erb`.
+  7. The local project `./products/$PLATFORM/glob/application.js` and `./products/$PLATFORM/glob/user_compiler.js` and `./products/$PLATFORM/glob/services.js` and `./products/$PLATFORM/glob/scripts.js`  are merged into `./products/$PLATFORM/glob/application_user.js.erb.hooks`.
-  9. The `hooks` compiler then runs over the source injecting any necessary hook code into the special comments.
+  9. The `hooks` compiler then runs over the source injecting any necessary hook code into the special comments by going through `./config/hooks.rb` in the user's project.
+This file is saved to  `./products/$PLATFORM/glob/application_user.js.erb`
   10. The `erb` files is then sent to `./products/$PLATFORM/glob/application_user.js` with the below `ERB` variables allowable.

 ####Supported variables